fiz1962/FSBrowser-ESP32/README.md

 FSBrowser for Arduino IDE and ESP32 boards.

 From FSBrowser example for ESP32 boards in Arduino IDE with several fixes for FFAT file system.
 No need to upload data folder.
+Files can be added to device using curl without need to upload filesystem image first.

 To create a folder:
   curl -X PUT --user name:password -d path=/somepath/ http://esp32fs.local/edit